Building the AI-First Bank: A Strategic Guide

 L1 agents extract and synthesize information to support human decision-making.
 They assist with planning, discovery, and knowledge retrieval but do not take actions independently.
 Humans control all execution.

-In banking, L1 agents appear most commonly in advisor tools and research summarization.
+In banking, L1 agents are most commonly embedded in advisor desktops and research tools, where they synthesize information to support human judgment.

 Morgan Stanley’s AI @ Morgan Stanley Debrief tool automates meeting notes, analyzes client profiles and transaction histories, and generates tailored recommendations before advisor meetings.
 The tool saves approximately 30 minutes per meeting, freeing 10–15 hours per week for higher-value client work.8